Energy Conservation and Waste Reduction Philosophy

 New Construction/Renovation - The College seeks to reduce future utility consumption in new facility construction and renovation whenever feasible.
 Current standards outlined in ASHRAE Standard No. 90.1 Energy Efficient Design of New Buildings will be followed as closely as possible.
 Additionally, all city and state building codes, ordinances and regulations are followed.

-The college recycles many products including:paper, glass, aluminum cans, plastic containers, metal, and wood to limit our impact on the environment and to reduce disposal costs.
+The College recycles many products including: glass, aluminum cans, plastic containers, and metal to limit our impact on the environment and to reduce disposal costs.
 See a detailed list of recyclable materials that our recycling & waste hauler accepts and a short list of materials that are not recyclable.